jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

         <code>nonce</code>
       </td>
       <td>
-        An id unique to each ad response
+        An id unique to each ad response.
+Refer to Apple’s documentation for the [proper UUID format requirements][8]
       </td>
       <td>
         string